 A sequence of cloud-native snapshots created during a set of backup sessions makes up a snapshot chain.
 Veeam Backup for Microsoft Azure creates the snapshot chain in the following way:

 - During the first backup session, Veeam Backup for Microsoft Azure creates a snapshot of all Azure file share data and saves it in the Azure region where the processed file share resides.
 This snapshot becomes a starting point in the snapshot chain.

-- During subsequent backup sessions, Veeam Backup for Microsoft Azure creates snapshots with only those data blocks that have changed since the previous backup session.
+- During subsequent backup sessions, Veeam Backup for Microsoft Azure creates snapshots with only those files and directories that have changed since the previous backup session.

-For more information on how incremental snapshots work, see Microsoft Docs.
+For more information on how snapshots work, see Microsoft Docs.

 Each cloud-native snapshot in the snapshot chain contains metadata.
 Metadata includes information about the processed Azure file share, the backup policy that created the snapshot, and a number of snapshots in the chain.
 Veeam Backup for Microsoft Azure uses metadata to identify outdated snapshots, to load the configuration of a source Azure file shares during recovery operations, and so on.

 Cloud-native snapshots act as independent restore points for backed-up Azure file shares.
 If you remove any snapshot, it will not break the snapshot chain — you will still be able to roll back your data to any existing restore point.